 The immigration process can be undertaken through a family member, employment, investment, diversity lottery, refugee status and though the director of Central Intelligence decision.

 Each visa is classified into different categories with different eligibility requirements and quotas.
-The family-sponsored is one of the fastest channels, but the presence of a relative on the American land isn’t frequent.
+The family-sponsor visa is one of the fastest channels, but the presence of a relative on the American land isn’t frequent.
 Subsequently, employment based visas are most popular for Chinese migrants.
 They require an employer to sponsor the visa and must result to a future job in the US.

-“The hardest visa to get in the world”
+“The Hardest Visa to Get in the World”

 The Chinese media often describe the US green card as the hardest to get in the world.
 Online surveys in China typically show that while the US is the favorite destination for migrant, it is also seen as the most difficult to reach for Chinese people.